The Stihl SH 86 C-E is a 3-in-1 blower/vacuum/mulcher delivering 444 CFM at 170 MPH. It features a 2-cycle 27.2 cc engine. (Read full specs)

 Overview of the Stihl SH 86 C-E

-- Power: The SH 86 C-E, built by Stihl, is a gas-powered leaf blower capable of expelling a maximum air volume of 444 cubic feet per minute (CFM).
-Its air speed is rated at 170 MPH.
+- Power: The Stihl SH 86 C-E is a gas-powered leaf blower.
+It sports a max air speed of 170 MPH and a max air volume rating of 444 cubic feet per minute (CFM).

 - Handling: With its handheld design, this leaf blower was created with portability in mind.
 Most users will have no problem using it almost anywhere.
-Be aware that, at 12.3 lbs, the Stihl SH 86 C-E is on the heavier side for gas-powered handheld blowers.
+However, for a gas-powered handheld blower, the Stihl SH 86 C-E is heavier than most, weighing 12.3 lbs.

 - Vacuum: The SH 86 C-E is also what is known as a 'blower vac'.
 Those who don’t wish to blow leaves and debris away can switch to its vacuum setting and suck them into a collection bag (11.2 gallon bag included).